parthpaliwal-49/testing/ReadME.md

 # File Transfer from On-Premises Server to Google Cloud

-This guide provides a detailed process for securely migrating files from an on-premises server to Google Cloud.
+This guide provides a guidelines for securely migrating files from an on-premises server to Google Cloud.
 The migration script includes configuration settings, batch script files for password or PPK-based authentication, and the necessary tools.

 ## Prerequisites